morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 Note: Tri Band should work but I have not tested it.

-Information
+#### Information

-This setup supports WPA3-SAE.
-It is disabled by default.
+This setup supports WPA3.

-WPA3-SAE will not work with some Realtek 88xx drivers.
-Let's just say that this issue is in progress.

-WPA3-SAE works with Mediatek 761Xu and 7921au chipset based USB WiFI adapters and, as far as I can tell, with all usb wifi adapters that use Linux in-kernel drivers and I have tested many.

 Note: This guide uses systemd-networkd for network management.
 If your Linux distro uses Network Manager or Netplan (Ubuntu), they need to be disabled or removed.
-There is a step as your continue that shows you how to disable Network Manager.
+There is a step as you continue that shows you how to disable Network Manager.
 If you are using Ubuntu, there is a section at the end of this guide that shows you how to remove Netplan.
 Removing Netplan is not in the main guide so you should go to the section at the end of this guide and remove Netplan now.
 If you are using the Raspberry Pi OS, you may continue with this setup guide now as the Raspberry Pi OS does not use Network Manager or Netplan.
 Debian 12 should work well also but is not tested at this time.

-Tested Setup
+#### Tested Setup

 Raspberry Pi 4B (4gb)